ENGLISH 105 SYLLABUS

 - All homework/draft assignments must be submitted electronically in CI Docs.

 - Late homework assignments will negatively impact your grade, including the possibility of failing the course.
+If you need additional time beyond the 24-hour grace period, contact the professor with your request.

 If you are a qualified student with a disability who will require reasonable accommodations in this course, please register with Disability Resource Programs located in the Educational Access Center, Bell Tower 1541, or call 805/437/3331 for assistance with developing a plan to address your academic needs.
 Faculty, students and Disability Resource Programs will work together regarding classroom accommodations.
 Any requests for course modification, including those related to assignments and/or deadlines, shall be addressed through this process.
 Students should discuss any approved accommodations with faculty.
 All requests for accommodations require appropriate advance notice to avoid a delay in services.